learn-co-curriculum/dsc-lineq-numpy-lab/README.md

 ## Objectives
 You will be able to:

-* Build a system of equations from a given problem by creating matrix and vectors in NumPy
-* Calculate the inverse and dot-product to get the values for unknown variables.
-* Solve linear equations using `numpy.linalg.solve()`
+- Use matrix algebra and NumPy to solve a system of linear equations given a real-life example
+- Use NumPy's linear algebra solver to solve for systems of linear equations

 ## Exercise 1